evolution-gaming/random/README.md

   } yield ()
 ```

-The typical Cats Effect user might prefer storing this instances in `IOLocal`
+The typical Cats Effect user might prefer storing these instances in `IOLocal`
 for efficiency and code readability (i.e. to not pass a state manually around):

 ``` scala